ZapCannonYT/CAVE_Labs_Contribution/README.md

 Once loaded, you can view the automated OpenAPI documentation at: `http://127.0.0.1:8000/docs`

-> [!WARNING]
-> **Windows AppLocker / WDAC Block:**
-> If you get `[WinError 4551] An Application Control policy has blocked this file` targeting `llama.dll` during startup, Windows is preventing DLL execution inside your virtual environment.
->
-> Move the project folder to a whitelisted system location (such as `C:\Users\Zap\healthbot_v3.2` or your `Desktop`) and run it there to bypass this restriction.

 ### 2. Launch the Developer UI
+You can access the developer playground UI in two ways:
+1. **Via Server Endpoint:** Open [http://localhost:8000/](http://localhost:8000/) in any web browser while the server is running.
-Double-click or open `chat.html` in any web browser.
+2. **Via Local File:** Double-click or open `chat.html` directly in any web browser.
-- Click the **Gear Icon** in the sidebar to open Developer Settings (leveraging the HTML Popover API).
-- Write questions in the chat box, which dynamically resizes using CSS `field-sizing: content`.
-- Experience smooth sliding entries for message bubles utilizing CSS `@starting-style` declarations.

 ---

-## 🧪 Verification & Automated Testing
+## Verification & Automated Testing

 Verify your setup by running the test suites: